 Table of contents

 Do You Have to Pay to Enter the Airplane Graveyard in Bangkok?

-The graveyard consists of one huge double decker plane and another four smaller planes, they’ve been abandoned in Central Bangkok for no apparent reason.
+The graveyard consists of one huge double-decker plane and another four smaller planes, they’ve been abandoned in Central Bangkok for no apparent reason.
 Recently a small family has moved into the grounds and are living in one of the old airport hangers on the site, quite entrepreneurially they have set up a locked gate and now you need to pay them to enter their ‘home’.

 Once you’re in, you’re free to clamber all over the airplanes and explore to your heart’s content.
-The main attraction is the huge double decker but it’s quite a mission to climb up to the top floor, so I’d recommend wearing sneakers, my flipflops were quite a struggle!
+The main attraction is the huge double-decker but it’s quite a mission to climb up to the top floor, so I’d recommend wearing sneakers, my flip-flops were quite a struggle!

 The whole experience is really surreal, jumping up and down on airplane wings, sitting in the destroyed cockpit, climbing on top of the nose of one of the smaller planes.
 The graffiti and destruction just kinda adds to the whole experience too.